Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-mosaic trisomy 13), whereas other cells contain the normal chromosomal pair.
-Trisomy 13 causes severe intellectual disability and many physical abnormalities, such as heart defects; brain or spinal cord abnormalities; very small or poorly developed eyes (microphthalmia); extra fingers or toes; cleft lip with or without cleft palate; and weak muscle tone (hypotonia).
-Most cases are not inherited and result from random errors during the formation of eggs or sperm in healthy parents.
-Due to various life-threatening medical problems, many infants with trisomy 13 do not survive past the first days or weeks of life.Trisomy 13, also called Patau syndrome, is a genetic disorder in which all or a portion of chromosome 13 appears three times (a trisomy) rather than twice in cells of the body.
-In some affected people, only a portion of cells may contain the extra chromosome 13 (called
+chromosome disorder characterized by having 3 copies of chromosome 13 in cells of the body, instead of the usual 2 copies.
+In some affected people, only a portion of cells contains the extra chromosome 13 (called mosaic trisomy 13), whereas other cells contain the normal chromosome pair.
+Trisomy 13 causes severe intellectual disability and many physical abnormalities, such as congenital heart defects; brain or spinal cord abnormalities; very small or poorly developed eyes (microphthalmia); extra fingers or toes; cleft lip with or without cleft palate; and weak muscle tone (hypotonia).
+Most cases are not inherited and result from a random error during the formation of eggs or sperm in healthy parents.
+Due to various life-threatening medical problems, many infants with trisomy 13 do not survive past the first days or weeks of life.Trisomy 13 is a type of

 - Genetics Home Reference (GHR) contains information on Trisomy 13.
 This website is maintained by the National Library of Medicine.